-- 2. That the defendant did so with intent to defraud more than one person or to obtain property from more than one person by false or fraudulent pretenses, representations or promises; and - 3.
+- 2. That the defendant did so with intent to defraud ten or more persons or to obtain property from ten or more persons by false or fraudulent pretenses, representations or promises; and - 3.
 That the defendant so obtained property from one or more of such persons, at least one of whom has been identified.